 Dr. Stacy Loeb is an Assistant Professor of Urology and Population Health at New York University (NYU) and the Manhattan Veterans Affairs Medical Center, specializing in prostate cancer.
 Dr. Loeb completed her urology residency training at Johns Hopkins and subsequently completed a Masters of Science in Comparative Effectiveness Research at New York University.
-She currently has a K07 Career Development Award from the National Cancer Institute to study active surveillance and a Young Investigator Award from the Prostate Cancer Foundation to study digital communications in prostate cancer and a grant from the Feldstein Medical Foundation on active surveillance.
+She currently has a Young Investigator Award from the Prostate Cancer Foundation to study digital communications in prostate cancer and a grant from the Feldstein Medical Foundation on active surveillance.

 Dr. Loeb has published more than 300 peer-reviewed articles and 10 book chapters, primarily on prostate cancer, men's health and social media.
 She is on the Editorial Board for the British Journal of Urology International, Journal of Clinical Oncology, European Urology, Urology Practice, Reviews in Urology, Nature Reviews in Urology and Urology Times.
 She also authored the chapter on Early Detection, Diagnosis, and Staging of Prostate Cancer for Campbell-Walsh Urology, the primary textbook in the field.

 Dr. Loeb hosts the Men’s Health Show on Sirius XM 110 US/Canadian satellite radio on Wednesdays from 6-8pm EST. She frequently gives international lectures and courses on prostate cancer, men's health and social media.

 Dr. Loeb is an active participant in social media, and has received multiple awards from the BJU International for her contributions to social media in medicine.
 Dr. Loeb is Chair of the American Urological Association Social Media Work Group, and a member of the European Association of Urology Guidelines Office Social Media Committee.